French Creek State Park

 Organized Group Cabin Camps: Group camps are open to organized youth and adult groups from mid-April to mid-October.
 These facilities include dining halls, central washhouses, camper cabins and staff quarters.
 Camp One holds 135 people.
 Camp Two holds 68 people.
 Applications are accepted after January and reservations awarded after March 1.

 Explore organized group cabin camps for more information.

 Explore the Winter Report for the current snow and ice depths.

-Cross-country Skiing: All hiking areas an open areas of the park can skied with proper snow cover.
+Cross-country Skiing: All hiking trails and open areas of the park can be skied with proper snow cover.